Setting up the API Deployer and deployment infrastructures¶

 Auditing and query logging¶

-This section allows to define how and where the API infrastructure will log its activity.
+This section defines how and where the API infrastructure will log its activity.

 A key part of this section is the reporting options: they are used to configure how prediction logs are going to be reported for MLOps monitoring.
 The standard option provided by Dataiku is called the Event Server.
 With this solution in place, all predictions made by any deployment on this infrastructure will be sent back to the Event Server to store it on a file-based storage.
 This will be the main source for building your feedback loop.